syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 symbolpalette.Palettes.Add(newpalette);
 ```

-* Palettes can be removed from the symbolpalette at runtime by using public method, `RemovePalettes`.
+* Palettes can be removed from the symbol palette at runtime by using public method, `RemovePalettes`.
 The following code sample illustrates how to remove palette using RemovePalettes method.

 ```csharp